 Where to stay in Huacachina?

-Our pick: We stayed at Bananas Adventure Hostel which had a great atmosphere, friendly staff and a cool set up.
+Bananas has a great atmosphere, friendly staff and a cool set up.
 Backpackers hang out around the small pool during the day and chat by the outdoor bar in the evenings – it’s a social kind of place and many people book tours to the sand dunes or wine trips as part of an accommodation package.
-The rooms are decent and the whole stay is very good value.
+The rooms are extremely comfortable and the whole stay is very good value.
+Dorm beds cost from 90 soles per night and a double starts at 180 soles.

 Check out more hostels in Huacachina on Booking.com.